Hosted CRM solution for the higher education market.

 Interaction Design (3 years)

 I was hired in 2013 as an Interaction Designer exclusively for this new product.
-As a jack of all trades able to speak effectively to diverse parties, I quickly ended up leading the front end design/development team and currently report to the CEO as the Director of User Experience.
+As a jack-of-all-trades able to speak effectively to diverse parties, I quickly ended up leading the UX team and reporting to the CEO as the Director of User Experience.

 Build an all new hosted CRM (contact relationship management) product for the higher education admissions market.
 Fire Engine RED saw an opportunity in the market to subvert traditional enterprise software perceptions and provide a consumer-like user experience as a competitive advantage; happy admissions office workers are productive office workers.